thevkrant/hardware_information_using_python/README.md

-# hardware_information_using_python
-Python tip: Quick way of getting hardware information using Python.
+# Quick way of getting hardware information using Python.